 Are pink peppercorns, real peppercorns?

 Pink peppercorns are the fruit of the Schinus Terebinthifolius Brazilian pepper tree.
-This tree has a height of 9 - 15 meters and belongs to the plant family of Sumac plants (Anacardiaceae).
-From a botanical point of view, it's not a pepper variety, it's a berry.
+This tree has a height of 9 - 15 meters and belongs to Sumac plants' plant family (Anacardiaceae).
+From a botanical point of view, it's not a pepper variety; it's a berry.

 What does Schinus Terebinthifolius taste like?

 It tastes different than what his name suggests.
-It tastes pleasantly fruity, slightly resinous, without sharpness and with a flowery-sweet aroma, which is reminiscent of juniper.
+It feels pleasantly fruity, slightly resinous, without sharpness and with a flowery-sweet aroma, reminiscent of juniper.
 Because of its sweet aroma, it is becoming increasingly popular in Europe as a spice.

 How do I use Schinus Terebinthifolius?